open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ## Step 4: (optional) Evaluate the parameters

-You can use the "Evaluate" button in the "Optimize FSRS parameters" section to see metrics that tell how well the parameters in the "FSRS parameters" field fit your review history.
+You can use the "Evaluate" button under the "FSRS parameters" field to see metrics that tell how well the parameters in the "FSRS parameters" field fit your review history.
 Smaller numbers indicate a better fit to your review history.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/871bbe4d-8b05-4439-ab38-cf5c4e9f6fdf)